rgglez/gofiber-zitadel-middleware/README.md

 * **```ClientID```** a string which defines the ```client_id``` of the application to be used in the validation.
 Required.
 * **```StoreClaimsIndividually```** a boolean which defines if the claims should be stored as key:value pairs in the fiber context.
 Optional.
 Default: false.

+## Notes

+* The whole claims are stored in the fiber context as "claims" by default.

 ## Testing

 A test is included.
+It also works as an example.

 To run the test you must:

 1. Setup a working Zitadel instance, either self-hosted or SaaS.
 You will need the URL of this instance, as the **Provider URL**.
 1. Setup a Zitadel application in your instance.
 You will need the [**Client ID**](https://zitadel.com/docs/guides/manage/console/applications#application-settings) of this application.